pushkarlonkar/Dropblocks/README.md

 a transaction would get initiated.

 The file will then be added to the IPFS .
 IPFS is a peer to peer network for storing and sharing data in distributed file system .
 Ipfs will generate a hash value which will be unique for a every file
-This hash value is then stored onto the etherium blockchain .
+This hash value is then stored onto the etherum blockchain .
 Once stored in the blockchain it cannot be changed thus ensuring security of the data

 Once uploaded the file will be visible in the view section